 Tonight we relax around the campfire at our laid-back lodge beside the peaceful Chobe River.

-On our last night we have the option of eating out at a local restaurant (own expense) to celebrate our memorable African journey together.
+On our last night, we have the option of eating out at a local restaurant (own expense) to celebrate our memorable African journey together.

 Our small group overland safari comes to a close this morning after breakfast at the lodge in Victoria Falls, Zimbabwe.

 Spend the day participating in adventure activities and exploring the old colonial town on your own.
-There are so many exciting activities on offer here that we recommend spending an extra night at Vic Falls after your tour.
+There are so many exciting activities on offer here that we recommend spending an extra night or two at Vic Falls after your tour.